-You can use the Capacity Scheduler to share cluster resources using FIFO (first-in, first-out) queues.
-YARN allows you to configure queues to own a fraction of the capacity of each cluster, and this specified queue capacity is fulfilled dynamically from the available nodes.
+You can use the Capacity Scheduler to share cluster resources using FIFO (first in, first out) queues.
+YARN allows you to configure queues to own a fraction of the capacity of each cluster, and this specific queue capacity is fulfilled dynamically from the available nodes.